 - annual fire scar maps – to identify if a mapping unit has been burnt or unburnt.

-The baseline period is the emissions or sequestration that would occur in a project area without a savanna fire management project.
-This can be either:
+The project baseline is the average emissions or carbon stock that would occur in a project area without a savanna fire management project.

-You can complete your net abatement calculations manually or with the external Savanna Burning Abatement Tool (SavBAT).
+You must complete your net abatement calculations with the external Savanna Carbon Accounting Model (SavCAM) when it's available.

 Project abatement may vary in years due to: